 The Martial Arts are probably as old as human history.
-Those generally known today as "karate" actually originated fairly recently in Japan, though they developed from Arts that are still practiced today in the Ryukyu Kingdom, notably Okinawa.
+Those generally known today as "karate" actually originated fairly recently in Japan, though they developed from older Arts that are still practiced today in the Ryukyu Kingdom (a chain of islands off the coast of Japan), notably Okinawa.
 Before that they are probably rooted in much older Chinese and Asian styles.
 Karate's founder, Gichin Funakoshi, was born in 1868 in Okinawa.
 By the time of his death in 1957 he had formulated the basics of what became modern karate-do (literally the "way of the empty hand") and founded the Japan Karate Association (JKA).
 Master Funakoshi was also a poet and scholar and used the pen name 'Shoto.'
 The modern karate style most closely associated with him inevitably became known as 'Shotokan' (Shoto's hall).

 Today there are several main styles of Japanese karate that can trace a direct lineage to the founder, or one or more of his direct students: the best known include Shotokan, Goju-Ryu, Shito-Ryu, Wado-Ryu.
 Within each style there are huge numbers of variants represented by different associations and individual clubs.